CSUC-IDS/assignments-raguilar11/r4ds_programming.md

 1.
 a) list(a, b, list(c, d), list(e, f)) = {a, b, {c, d}, {e,f}}
 b)list(list(list(list(list(list(a)))))) = {{{{{{a}}}}}}

+// Run the code for a and re-evaluate your set notation.  'a' is a set (vector/list) of length one and so is b.
+What you have above may technically be correct but I would argue that it would be more correct to have 'a' and 'b' within {}

 ### 20.7: Augmented vectors